“You’ve a lovely nose!” he said to me one day a good many years ago..

 “Of course I don’t mean to make you fall!!”

-“You don’t know your own strength!!”
-I tell him.
+“You don’t know your own strength” I tell him.

 He is unconvinced.

 “Better be careful next time!”
+I warn him.

-Then one day he pushes me aside one more time, while walking past and sees with his own eyes, me toppling over and valiantly trying to prevent myself from falling.
+Then one day he pushes me aside one more time, while walking past and sees with his own eyes me toppling over and valiantly trying to prevent myself from falling.
 At long last, the truth dawns on him.

-Now what has all this go to do with my nose??
+Now what has all this go to do with my nose?
 Good question.
 Let me get to that now.

 It’s all very well to admire your wife’s nose.
 He not only did the admiring but now and then affectionately (well, I hope it had been affectionately) used to say that he would box it (the beautiful nose) out of shape.
-Now what happens one fine day about ten years into our marriage??
+Now what happens one fine day about ten years into our marriage?

 It is holiday time and we are getting ready to go on our annual visit to our hometown down south.
 Our train is to start at 6 p.m.
 It is noon.
 The packing is almost all done.
 Only some last minute work is left.
 Lunch will be brought from the Officers’ Mess.
 It is then that the orderly walks in to announce that there is a visitor.

-The L & M who is doing some last minute work, is in his vest.
+The L&M who is doing some last minute work, is in his vest.
 He quickly grabs a shirt and walks down the corridor slipping it on, a man-in-a-hurry as always.
 I am standing next to the phone in the corridor while he is walking past.
 He slips his right hand into one sleeve and brings it down.
 Now the left hand goes into the other sleeve and down it swings, the elbow going ‘thud’ right at my nose, the lovely one at that.

 Stars explode in front of my eyes even as my horrified husband turns around worried and solicitous.
 My eyes are watering.
 The pain is terrible.
-And there is my Giant asking ‘n’ number of questions as to whether it hurt (what a question!!) how was I feeling, how did it happen, why had I been standing there, can he do something to help etc etc. when all I want is some quiet while I absorb the pain.
+And there is the Giant asking ‘n’ number of questions as to whether it hurt (what a question!!) how was I feeling, how did it happen, why had I been standing there, can he do something to help etc etc. when all I want is some quiet while I absorb the pain.

 “NOSE”TALGIA